swisstopo/swissgeol-boreholes-dataextraction/README.md

 ### Extracted properties

-Below is a list of the most relevant properties for the extraction of structure data from borehole profiles.
-Properties that can be automatically extracted by the current pipeline are in **bold**.
-Properties for which the implementation of automatic extraction is actively being worked on, are in _italics_.
+Below is a list of the most relevant properties for the extraction of structure data from borehole profiles, using the following styles:

+- Properties that can already be automatically extracted by the current pipeline implementation are in **bold**.
+- Properties for which the implementation of automatic extraction is actively being worked on, are in _italics_.
+- Properties that are likely to be added to the data extraction pipeline in the future, but are not under active development yet, are in regular font.

+#### Most relevant borehole properties

 * Metadata
   * **Coordinates**